How to use Graph Theory to optimise routes

 Here are some examples of different complexities that can be worked on with a graph system and choice of optimal routes:

-The code of the exposed example is at https://github.com/ so you can download it and use it yourself.
+The code of the exposed example is available in this Git repository so you can download it and use it yourself.